 A Lost Cause

 It will come as no surprise to you that we at Lost Travel Company are not big fans of how much time we all spend online.
-The internet's attention-consuming wonders are like quicksand for the mind and the devices which deliver it to us have grown to be our closest frenemies.
+The internet is like quicksand for the mind and the devices which deliver it to us have grown to be our closest frenemies.

-The information highway is full of helpful fragments but it is also stripping us of comfort-zone busting opportunities and eroding some very fundamental human skills.
-The most specific example of this erosion is our reliance on navigation.
-A cadre of writers have told us that GPS is scrambling our brains, our hippocampi take a vacation when GPS is on, and that if you don't use it you lose it.
-We shan't belabor that point but let us agree that a few more moments wandering the streets unencumbered with GPS might be good for our brains (like this one).
+The internet is helpful but it is also stripping us of comfort-zone busting opportunities and eroding some fundamental human skills.
+The most specific example is our reliance on navigation.
+A cadre of writers have told us that GPS is scrambling our brains, our hippocampi take a vacation when GPS is on, and that if you don’t use it you lose it.
+We shan’t belabor that point but let us agree that a few more moments wandering the streets unencumbered with GPS might be good for our brains (like this one).
 After all, maneuvering through the real world in real time is something we are wired for.
 However it is not just location services that are eating away at our senses.

 We need to hold ourselves to a more adventurous future.
 The kind that asks us to dig deeper into our skillset and forces us to leave our modern-worldly concerns on the nightstand for a few days.
 This means embracing situations with a few more unknowns than most people can stomach.
 It also means taking on a challenge in a novel part of the world once in a while.